 Now more than ever, home is where many of us are seeking refuge and solace in light of the novel coronavirus.
 This is a tough time, but we’re here for you—whether it’s a new pantry recipe or a useful tip for your kitchen, here are some ideas to make things run a little more smoothly for you and your loved ones.

 A confession: When a recipe calls for soaking dried beans overnight, I nearly never do it.
-I go to the store, buy a can of beans, open it, and proceed from there.
+I would normally just go to the store, buy a can of beans, open it, and proceed from there.
 I’ve just saved myself 12 hours, I think.
-Just the model of efficiency.

 But my self-congratulation is misguided for a couple of reasons.
 First, beans are possibly the only realm in which I'm efficient.
 Second, the texture and flavor of homemade beans are far superior to the canned variety (no tinniness or mushiness!).
 Once cooked, they last in the refrigerator for a week or in the freezer for months.
 They can add some substance to a soup, or become a topping for toast, a non-dairy milk, or even a dessert.
 Also, with supermarket shelves looking leaner than ever nowadays, canned beans and the like aren't necessarily available.